doubleedger1/SEAS/README.md

 - A server
 - MySQLOO module found here: https://github.com/FredyH/MySQLOO
   - A MySQL database to go alongside.
+  - You also need the libmySQL.dll in your main garrysmod folder.
     - There are plans for adding support for SQLite for use of the server db instead in the future hence the use of "if (SEAS.MISC.UseSQL)".
 # How to install
 - Simply add the folder into your garrysmod/garrysmod/addons.